gdurazzo/cruid-api/README.md

   }
 ]

--#GET /places/filter/{slug}
+# GET /places/filter/{slug}
-Will return to list of registered places filtered by name(or a part of the name)
+- Will return to list of registered places filtered by name(or a part of the name)

 Path parameters
 Parameter:slug	Description:place name in slug format	Parameter Type:path Data Type:String